 Lately, however, I have made a whole load of new new friends and this has changed my life again.
 The girls/ladies (don't want to upset anyone) who I have met through learning to spin, dye and weave have all been marvelous.
 Take Saturday for example - the Spindyeweavers organised an ad hoc spinning session with an American Lunch on Saturday.

-Here we got to share ideas, projects and even solved the problem of my carded bobbles.
-Consensus was that the roving had started to felt, probably when it was washed badly.
+Here we got to share ideas, projects and even solved the problem

 At least it wasn't anything that I was doing wrong!